chasemuss/DnD_Player/Kargaroth_Azrael/Session Notes/Pre-Great_Organization_Notes/2 Gilford's Dreamscape.md

 # Gilford's Dreamscape
 Gilford tells us the following:
-- Person we should most worry about is [[Dungeons_and_Dragons/Player/Kargaroth_Azrael/Unknown_Location/Characters/Kuriboh]]
+- Person we should most worry about is [[Kuriboh]]
-* Person who is beneficial for us to know is [[Dungeons_and_Dragons/Player/Kargaroth_Azrael/Unknown_Location/Characters/Kyrara]]
+* Person who is beneficial for us to know is [[Kyrara]]
-* A person to be aware of is [[Unsorted/D&D_Kargaroth/Characters/NPCs/Pierre]]
+* A person to be aware of is [[Pierre]]
 * He is intimate with all the gods
 * We obviously didn't ask for your help beforehand, but is there anything Gilford learned during this battle?
-Notes can be found [[Dungeons_and_Dragons/Player/Kargaroth_Azrael/Unknown_Location/Characters/Hadulus|here]]
+Notes can be found [[Hadulus|here]]
 * Are there any thoughts / concerns on how we as a team can do better?
 Our greatest weakness & strength is our individuality
 * Why did Hadulus want to talk instead of fight?
 Can we exploit his desire to converse?
-Answer can be found [[Dungeons_and_Dragons/Player/Kargaroth_Azrael/Unknown_Location/Characters/Hadulus|here]]
+Answer can be found [[Hadulus|here]]
 * The last Gilford heard, the rest of Ulneth's Hammer was with the dwarves as an heirloom of the king
-* Gilford offers [[Dungeons_and_Dragons/Player/Kargaroth_Azrael/Behind the Divide/Characters/Seraphina, the Balanced#Artifact|Ataraxia, the Dragonlance]] to the party and Solumn accepts it
+* Gilford offers [[Behind the Divide/Characters/Seraphina, the Balanced#Artifact|Ataraxia, the Dragonlance]] to the party and Solumn accepts it

 # Waking up
 We wake up from Gilford's Dreamscape to the sound of 2 men laughing.